exasol/tutorials/tls/doc/tls_in_udfs.md

 keytool -import -file 'isrgrootx1.pem' -alias 'ISRG_Root_X1' -keystore "$truststore_file"
 ```

 You have to provide a password now to protect your new keystore.
 For this tutorial simply use `tutorial`.
-Obviously in a real world scenario, you would generate a non-guessable password with your favorite password manager.
+In a real-world scenario, you would generate a non-guessable password with your favorite password manager, of course.

 The directory now contains the downloaded PEM file and the truststore that we just created.
 You can verify that the truststore only contains the certificate we just imported like this: